Firstyear/prd-blog/blog_source/2019/04/28/the_case_for_ethics_in_opensource.rst

 What do we want to achieve?
 ---------------------------

+There are lots of different issues here, but really want to prevent harm to a person.
+What is harm?
+Well that's a complex topic.
+To me, it could be emotional harm, disrespect of their person, it could be a feeling of a lack of control.

 I don't believe it's correct to dictate a set of rules that people should follow.
 People will be fatigued, and will find the process too hard.
 We need to trust that people can learn and